collabnix/kubelabs/Observability101/observability.md

 kubectl create token headlamp-admin -n kube-system
 ```

 Note that this service token is temporary and shouldn't be used as a login mechanism anyway.
 It's best to setup login properly with OIDC.
+Once OIDC is setup, you can use the native Kubernetes RBAC roles to decide who gets what access.

 While Headlamp is a great, lightweight web-based dashboard, it only allows you to observe and perform basic functions on your cluster.
 If you need a much more heavy-hitting application that gives you observability, but also allows you to cram the entire build & deploy pipeline into a single tool, you can consider a tool like Devtron.